kcalifdimy/backend-coding-challenge/README.md

 * It eleminated redundancy
 * Made the project loosely coupled and dyanimic

+## Improvement
+   Beacuse of time I was unable to add configure docker-compose and pylint for the development enviroment

 # Backend Coding Challenge

 At aspaara a squad of superheroes works on giving superpowers to planning teams.